-The intent of these tests is to demonstrate that all transactions whose output messages have been received at the terminal or RTE have in fact been committed in spite of any single failure from the list in Clause 2.5.3.
+The intent of these tests is to demonstrate that all transactions which have returned to the driver have in fact been committed in spite of any single failure from the list in Clause 2.5.3.

-It is required that the system crash test and the loss of memory test described in Clauses 2.5.3.2 and 2.5.3.3, respectively, be performed with a full terminal load and a fully scaled database.
+parIt is required that the system crash test and the loss of memory test described in Clauses 2.5.3.2 and 2.5.3.3, respectively, be performed with a full terminal load and a fully scaled database.
 The durable media failure tests described in Clause 2.5.3.1 may be performed on a subset of the SUT configuration and database.
-For that subset, all multiple hardware components, such as processors and disks/controllers in the full configuration must be represented by either 10% or 2 each of themultiple hardware components, whichever is greater.
-The database subset must be scaled to at least 10% (minimum of 2 tps) of the fully scaled database size.
-The test sponsor must state that to the best of their knowledge, a fully loadedand fully scaledtest SUT and database configuration would also pass all durability tests.
+For that subset, all multiple hardware components, such as processors and disks/controllers in the full configuration must be represented by either 10% or 2 each of the multiple hardware components, whichever is greater.
+The database subset must be scaled to at least 10% (minimum 2 tps) of the fully scaled database size.
+The test sponsor must state that to the best of their knowledge, a fully loaded and fully scaled SUT and database configuration would also pass all durability tests.